Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 Nearby: Giza is a dense suburb with pockets of affluence and some real sketchy areas.
 There’s lots of street food, tall apartment blocks and shops.
 There are some nice souvenir stores around the plateau, and a few great hotels with legendary views.
 But otherwise there’s not much to see in Giza if you’re sightseeing.

 The Egyptian Museum houses an incredible collection of ancient Egyptian artifacts that totals some 120,000 items.
-There are curiosities crammed into every corner of this dusty museum – and I’m still making new discoveries after years of visits.
+Every corner of this dusty museum is crammed with curiosities.
+And I still make new discoveries after years of visits.

 Built in 1901 by a French architect, the museum also has a nice outdoor garden that pays tribute to famous Egyptologists.

 The ground floor holds an extensive collection of larger works including statues and reliefs.
-Everything is arranged chronologically in a clockwise layout from the pre-dynastic to the Greco-Roman period.
-There are also artifacts from the New Kingdom, including a colossal statue of Amenhotep III and Tiye as the centerpiece.
+It’s arranged chronologically in a clockwise layout from the pre-dynastic to the Greco-Roman period.
+There are also artifacts from the New Kingdom, including a colossal statue of Amenhotep III and Tiye that’s the ground floor’s centerpiece.

 The first floor contains smaller artifacts like papyri, coins, textiles and a staggering collection of wooden sarcophagi.
 There are entire rooms with sarcophagi stacked in wooden display cases one of top of another.